MathPeople/MathPeople.github.io/content/complex.md

 # Complex Qual Prep Seminar Site

-If the problems do not display correctly, try this button: <button onClick="refreshMathJax()">Refresh MathJax</button>
+MathJax will refresh after one second.
+If the problems do not display correctly, refresh manually with this button: <button onClick="refreshMathJax()">Refresh MathJax</button>

 <div id="problemsSpot"/>